Do you find yourself constantly trying to control what your partner does? How they do it? When they’re doing it?

 If your partner has done something that might have caused or contributed to your current insecurities about them and your relationship, give them the chance to redeem themselves and change.

-Don’t try to force that change – let them be the ones to take charge of their own behavior.
-In the grand scheme of things, you can only control your own thoughts and actions.
+Don’t try to force that change—let them be the ones to take charge of their own behavior.
 You must allow other people to be the architects of their own destiny.

-And if you’ve give them that chance and they continue to break your trust or act in a way that is not becoming of a healthy relationship, it’s time to leave that relationship rather than thinking you can control them more to stop them from hurting you again.
+And if you’ve given them that chance and they continue to break your trust or act in a way that is not becoming a healthy relationship, it’s time to leave that relationship rather than thinking you can control them even more to stop them from hurting you again.

 12. Be sure that everyone has appropriate time and space.

-A relationship or friendship can start to feel oppressive if people don’t have enough space to move and breathe.
+A relationship can start to feel oppressive if people don’t have enough space to move and breathe.

 In a relationship, you should be functioning as a team.
 Ideally, you should be lifting one another up and creating a formidable partnership to take on life.

-But this can become a problem if you don’t ever stop to take a breath and really focus on yourself.
+But this can become a problem if you don’t ever stop to focus on yourself.

-Neither of you should be worrying about every tiny detail of their partner’s day and life all the time.
+Neither of you should be worrying about every tiny detail of the other’s day and life all the time.

 Sometimes?
 Sure.
 If you love someone, you’ll worry about them and want the best for them so they can be happy and have a good life.